SatyaNihal/SatyaNihal/README.md

 - I completed my K-12 education across four different countries: 🇸🇬 Singapore, 🇮🇳 India, 🇰🇼 Kuwait, and 🇨🇦 Canada.

 ## 💬 What Colleagues Say About Me
-Tomasz Bak (PhD in Statistics & Full Stack ML Engineer): *"I had the pleasure of working with Nihal during his AI internship, where he made a strong impact by contributing to our MCP server, building a basic AI agent, and working on RAG optimization.
+Tomasz Bąk, PhD (Colleague, Nanoprecise): *"I had the pleasure of working with Nihal during his AI internship, where he made a strong impact by contributing to our MCP server, building a basic AI agent, and working on RAG optimization.
 He even designed a custom scoring system that combined similarity, importance, and recency factors to significantly improve retrieval quality.
 Nihal is quick to pick up complex ideas, turn them into effective solutions, and is a collaborative team player.
 I’m confident he will excel in any future role."*

 ## 💼 Experience & Roles
 1. **AI & Data Science R&D Intern** @ Nanoprecise Sci Corp. *(Summer 2025, Edmonton)*